 I’d agreed to meet a good friend in the early afternoon back at the coast, so began making my way on a loop back to the car, coming out onto more of the lovely open tracks and taking a series of hand-held images with the Fuji GFX 50S and GF100-200mm lens, including this portrait image looking down the path as it jinks left and right between the trees.

-I took a number of landscape-oriented shots at other points on the walk which are also lovely, but I think the portrait shot gives a better sense of that tunnel vision down a long path, with the telephoto focal length.
+I took a number of landscape-oriented shots at other points on the walk which are also lovely, but I think the portrait shot gives a better sense of that tunnel vision down a long path, along with the telephoto focal length.

-Another thing I like this image is its relatively low contrast (certainly for me).
+Another thing I like about this image is its relatively low contrast (certainly for me).
 While I absolutely love a good restrained, low-contrast landscape image, my own natural tendency is for higher contrast and I struggle to stop myself introducing too much punch to low-contrast images in Lightroom.

 It’s pleasing then when I manage to take an image that just works well for me at lower contrast—without an urge to drop those shadows down or nudge the highlights up any further.